6 Dr. Seuss books won't be published anymore because they portray people in 'hurtful and wrong' ways

-(CNN)Six Dr. Seuss will no longer be published because they "portray people in ways that are hurtful and wrong," the business that preserves the author's legacy said.
+(CNN)Six Dr. Seuss books will no longer be published because they "portray people in ways that are hurtful and wrong," the business that preserves the author's legacy said.

 The titles are: